 You may already be familiar with the main plot points of Joseph’s life: betrayal by his brothers, slavery in a new land, false accusations, imprisonment, disappointment after disappointment.
 He had been away from home for thirteen years when his life finally started to trend in a positive direction.
 Joseph got a job promotion, essentially becoming prime minister under Pharaoh (41:40) and married Asenath, an Egyptian woman who would give him to two sons (41:50).

 It’s hard to imagine what went through Joseph’s head when he found out his wife was pregnant for the first time.
 If ever there was a time for the memories of his own family to come flooding back, wouldn’t it be then?
 No matter how many times he had tried to forget what had happened, wouldn’t he feel the loss of all the normalcy he’d missed over those thirteen years?
-All the family dinners, the weddings, the nieces and nephews.
+All the family meals, the weddings, the nieces and nephews.
 All the conversations, the arguments, and the advice from his father about how to (and how not to) grow little boys into godly men.

 All of those simple moments had been replaced with years of suffering.
-After everything he’d experienced, we might expect Joseph to be bitter and resentful—or even hostile to God.
+After everything he’d experienced, we might expect Joseph to be bitter and resentful—or even hostile—to God.
 But the insight we’re given into his heart reveals something different.

 Forgotten and Fruitful